The quickest way to join denim pieces

 Decide for yourself where approximately your best pieces should go – in the middle, usually 🙂

 Start laying some pieces right onto the fabric.
 Nice pieces go to the middle and plain ones towards the sides and bottom.
 Some pieces should go on top of other pieces, some – under.
-It will turn out nicer if you don’t lay them in a “fish scales” way, but in random.
+It will turn out nicer if you don’t lay them in a “fish scales” way, but randomly.
 The more random – the better.

 Make sure the base fabric is covered with denim pieces completely.